awsdocs/amazon-eks-user-guide/doc_source/ebs-csi-migration-faq.md

 ## Is migration supported for Windows workloads?<a name="csi-migration-faq-windows"></a>

 Yes\.
 If you're installing the Amazon EBS CSI driver using the open source Helm chart, set `node.enableWindows` to `true`\.
 This is set by default if installing the Amazon EBS CSI driver as an Amazon EKS add\-on\.
 When creating `StorageClasses`, set the `fsType` to a Windows file system, such as `ntfs`\.
 Volume operations for Windows workloads are then migrated to the Amazon EBS CSI driver the same as they are for Linux workloads\.
-An exception is file system resize operations, which are not supported for `kubernetes.io/aws-ebs` persistent volumes using Windows file systems\.